-I was lucky enough to spend a glorious week in April a The Masters a couple of years ago and it was a truly tremendous experience.
+I have been lucky enough to attend The Masters twice, and both times had a truly tremendous experience.
 I've been to Opens, Ryder Cups, the US Open and many national tournaments but, as you would probably imagine, Augusta National was something quite different.
-So, if you are lucky enough to be planning a trip here are a few tips which may help you get the most out of it -
+So, if you are lucky enough to be planning a trip, I have a few tips which may help you get the most out of it.

 1. Consider staying in Augusta - it's cheaper than you think.

 A lot of the tours from the UK will have you staying in places like or Columbia or Athens.
 These are up to a couple of hours outside of Augusta and, as such, your days will be very long and the time you have to spend on the course will be dependent on your organiser's transport schedules.